 1. Prospect new buyers

 For example, if your app helps small accounting firms with onboarding, focus on firms with under 50 employees, and reach out to partners or operations leads.
 Or, if you’ve built a dashboard for enterprise procurement teams, look for department heads at large companies or public agencies.
-By staying focused on the companies that are most likely to buy, you avoid wasting time with prospects that would have never worked out.

 In the early stages of prospecting, you can start with your warm network (friends, former colleagues, past clients) where conversations are more likely to lead to early traction.
 As you move into colder outreach, focus on personalized emails or LinkedIn messages that directly address the buyer’s role and pain points to increase your chances of getting a response.
 You can also participate in industry forums, Slack groups, or Reddit threads where your target customers spend time.